 Estrogen and Phytoestrogen Therapy

-An estrogen-containing vaginal cream for dryness is an effective solution in many cases.
+An estrogen-containing vaginal cream for dryness is an effective solution4 in many cases.
 An estrogen cream, ideally using bioidentical or body-identical estrogen, is applied externally to the vulva or internally to the vagina.
 For most people, estrogen creams are quite safe and address vaginal dryness and other related GSM symptoms.

 Other hormonal options include bioidentical hormone replacement therapy taken internally for systemic or body-wide effects.
 Estrogen rings or suppositories may be inserted into the vagina for local effects.
 Estrogen use does require a prescription, so be sure to discuss options with your doctor.